Conscription in Turkey

-In Turkey, compulsory military service applies to all male citizens from 21 to 41 years of age.
+In Turkey, compulsory military service applies to all male citizens from 20 to 41 years of age.
 It is 6-month for all males regardless of education degree.
 Although a 12-month paid CO or NCO service, dependent on the level of education, is also available on-demand.
 A one-month service option bedelli is available in exchange of a certain fee, which also applies to the citizens who live abroad.
 For Turks with multiple citizenship, the conscription lapses if they have already served in the army of another country.

 Conscripts can be deployed in all branches of the Turkish Armed Forces as reserves, except in combat operations or active conflicts.
 For example, only professional soldiers are used in operations by Turkey in the Turkey-PKK conflict.

 Women are not conscripted, but are permitted to become officers and NCOs.
 LGBT members are exempt and drafted only on-demand.

 History

-The Conscription Law was introduced in 1914 and has stayed in force since then.
+The Conscription Law, older than the Republic of Turkey itself, was introduced in 1914 and has stayed in force ever since.
 However, the length of service has been successively reduced over time.
-Between 1919 and 1980, the average length of service was 24 months.
-Between 1980 to 1998 it was revised as 18 months for non-educated males and 12 months for educated (university level).
-In 1998, these lengths were reduced to 12 months for non-educated conscripts and 6 months for educated ones.
-After 2001, the current 6-month length of service was introduced, with a bar on further reductions until 2024.
+Between 1923 and 1980, the average length of service was 24–30 months dependent on the branch, except for the WWII-era law that required up to 40 months of service.
+Between 1980 and 2000, it was revised as 18 months for non-educated males and 15 months for those who had completed university education.
+In 2001, these lengths were reduced to 12 months for non-educated conscripts and 6 months for educated ones.
+In 2014, the current 6-month length of mandatory and 12-month on-demand service was introduced.
+In 2019, the paid exemption with only 1-month of service was introduced.